GustavePate/distark/doc/addaservice.md

 * create a test_servicenameservice.py must contain:
 * a TestServiceNameService class
 * with a test_servicenameservice method marked as fullstack
+* this method mist only call a callservicenameservice method

+##### goto test/load/funkysimple.py
+* add a call to test_servicenameservice.call* with a probability

 ##### goto src/distark/majordaemon/client/worker/processor
 * create a servicenameprocessor.py must contain: